Cambrian-gg/scratch-gui/CAMBRIAN_README.md

 npm start
 ```

-Then go to [http://localhost:8601/](http://localhost:8601/) - the playground outputs the default GUI component
+Then go to [http://localhost:8601/?token=XXX](http://localhost:8601/) - the playground outputs the default GUI component

+XXX is the token that is issued by the platform.

 ## Deployment